|1860 Leroy Ave

 Berkeley, Ca 94720

-I'm a second year Ph.D. student in computer science at the University of California, Berkeley, advised by Marti Hearst.
+I'm a sixth year Ph.D. student in computer science at the University of California, Berkeley, advised by Marti Hearst.
 My research lies at the intersection of natural language processing and education, and I am part of the Algorithms for Computing Education Lab.
 I'm thankful to be funded by the NSF Graduate Research Fellowships Program and a UC Berkeley Chancellor's Fellowship.

 I'm broadly interested in questions around how NLP can improve the effectiveness of traditional education, make education more accessible, and improve the teaching process for teachers.
 I've recently worked on science question generation via an ontology and tutoring dialogue systems.
+I am additionally interested in making dialogue systems more diverse and personalizable to individual users.

 I previously attended the George Washington University for my Bachelor's degree, where I was advised by Rahul Simha.
 I was in the Learning Technology Research Group and worked on a system which automatically generated reading questions and sent to a mobile applicaiton for illiterate adults learning to read.